priyesh9875/third-view/README.md

 #### Note
+* For performance reason, please run your browser using your high end graphic card.
-Sometimes npm install stuck at a point or you might get error, cannot find lite-server as a command.
+* Sometimes npm install stuck at a point or you might get error, cannot find lite-server as a command.
 Then just clone the repository into another directory and again run ``` npm install ``` and ```typings install -save -global  ```.